Skip to main content

 thorngate churcher trust

-Gosport was chosen by the Department of Health to be part of their Vanguard project to improve community care and Caroline has frequently met with the project leaders, to be updated on the progress of the project.
-This project has delivered the Same Day GP Access Service at Gosport War Memorial Hospital where a Multi-speciality Community Provider hub has been established, integrating different healthcare specialists into one centralised location.
+• The leaders of the NHS's Vanguard programme, for which Gosport was chosen as a provider.
+This project has delivered the Same Day GP Access Service at Gosport War Memorial Hospital where a Multi-Speciality Community Provider Hub has been established, integrating different healthcare specialists into one centralised location.

-In May 2019, Caroline hosted a Health Forum with representatives from eight local healthcare organisations.
-This forum gave Gosport constituents a unique opportunity to hear the latest updates and air their views on everything from dentistry to emergency care and ambulances to smoking cessation services.
+• Eight local healthcare organisations in May 2019, as part of a Health Forum to give Gosport constituents a unique opportunity to hear the latest updates and air their views on everything from dentistry to emergency care and ambulances to smoking cessation services.

 Caroline has campaigned to bring greater fairness to the IVF guidelines implemented by the local Clinical Commissioning Group which means that couples in the Gosport and Fareham area cannot access the levels of IVF treatment they would be entitled to in other parts of the UK.